• About

 coconut oil half cup

-coconut oil double boilerchopped chocolate double boiler
+coconut oil double boiler

 Once the chocolate is melted, remove from heat and let it cool down.
 Next up is prepping the egg mixture.
 A stand mixer is great but if you don’t have one, no worries.
 A hand mixer will work great and burn a few extra calories too.
 Just keep whipping until the egg mixture is pale and thick.

-eggs ready to beategg mixture
+eggs ready to beat

-add chocolate to eggsstirring mixtures
+add chocolate to eggs

 Next up it’s time to add in the dry ingredients.
 Mix together the dry ingredients with a whisk and add into the chocolate egg mixture.
-Cover with plastic wrap and put in the fridge for 4 hours.
+Cover with plastic wrap and put it in the fridge for 4 hours.
 I know I know, it’s a lifetime to wait for cookies.
-I’m all for instant gratification, especially after all that melting and stirring (and dirty dishes) so I cheat and wait 2 hours, bake up about a dozen, and put the rest of the batter back in the fridge to full chill.
+I’m all for instant gratification, especially after all that melting and stirring (and dirty dishes) so I cheat and wait 2 hours, bake up about a dozen, and put the rest of the batter back in the fridge to fully chill.

-dry ingredientsadd dry ingredients
+dry ingredients

 These cookies are pretty rich so I like to keep them fairly small and dainty so I use a melon baller to scoop out the chilled dough.
 Roll into balls and then gently roll in some icing sugar and voila, they are ready to bake.

-crinkle scoopcookies ready to roll
+cookies ready to roll

 This makes a pretty big batch of cookies (especially if you make little ones) so it’s perfect for your cookie plate or gifting.
 I know it seems like a lot of steps, and truthfully, it is.
 So give yourself enough time, make sure your ingredients are all sorted out, and blast those Christmas carols and give it a go.
 They’re a real treat whether you’re gluten-free or not since you can’t even tell they’re GF.
 These crinkles are so rich they’re naughty and so gluten-free they’re nice.